Do You Need a CDL to Drive a School Bus?

 - Excellent route management

 Plus, school bus drivers often have flexible schedules, taking students to school in the morning and then back home in the afternoon after a break.
 Drivers are also needed for field trips and other various school activities.

 At the end of the day, it is important to remember that working with kids and students may often be challenging.
 School buses get loud, messy, and may need an adult to occasionally settle the bus down.
 However, working with kids can also be one of the most rewarding experiences of all.
 If any of the above characteristics sound like you, becoming a school bus driver might be the perfect career path.

 The U.S. Bureau of Labor Statistics estimates a six-percent job growth for school and special-client bus drivers from now until 2024.
 The increasing number of job openings is sure to continue and climb in the coming years.
 In 2016, there were around 687,200 school bus drivers employed in the United States.
 The Labor Bureau also estimated that as of 2018, the median pay for school bus drivers averaged at $34,450 a year, or $16.56 per hour.

 Some employment organizations, including ZipRecruiter, have conducted research and shown that more recently, the average weekly pay for a school bus driver has been reported as high as $827 a week.

 What to Expect on A School Bus Drivers Test?

-Truck Driver Institute will prepare and equip everyone with tips and resources so that they can enter their school bus drivers test with absolute confidence.
+Truck Driver Institute will prepare and equip you with tips and resources so that you can take you school bus driver’s test with absolute confidence.
 For your convenience, we now offer a Class B training course in Indiana.

-As drivers prepare for the written school bus test, they can expect to be tested on several categories, including:
+As you prepare for the written school bus test, you can expect to be tested on several categories, including:

 - Loading and unloading children